kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_environment_allowedartifacts_add.md

 title: "kosli environment allowedartifacts add"
 ---

-## kosli environment allowedartifacts add
+# kosli environment allowedartifacts add

-Add an artifact to an environment's allowlist.

-### Synopsis
+## Synopsis

 Add an artifact to an environment's allowlist.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --sha256 flag).